 The human face is hands down the most intimidating subject matter for most artists.
 There is so much psychological baggage that comes with a human face that just is not there with other types of subject matter.
 We see and interact with human faces every day, and for many of us, it’s our primary form of visual communication when we talk in person.
 All of us are capable of knowing when something is “off” in a portrait drawing, although many of us wouldn’t necessarily be able to articulate exactly what it is that needs to be changed in the drawing.
 For this reason, we generally hold portraits to a much higher level of scrutiny, and are far more critical when it comes to getting results.

-This charcoal drawing tutorial I did on the Art Prof Youtube channel shows the entire process of creating a portrait drawing in charcoal from direct observation (see below) I wrote this article which provides detailed explanations of the numerous tools needed to make charcoal drawings.
+This Self-Portrait course with Casey Roonan, seen below, shows the entire process of creating a self-portrait drawing in charcoal from direct observation.
+The Art Supplies section of Artprof.org provides detailed explanations of the numerous tools needed to make charcoal drawings.

 The major mistake that I see when approaching the human face is simply calling it a “face.”
 In actuality, you are drawing a human head.
 Artists spend so much time isolating their attention to the face only, that they miss out on establishing the bulk of the head, which is the supporting mass for the face.
 The face is actually a very small percentage of the head.
 Tell yourself that you are drawing a head, and that mentality will set the stage to have a more comprehensive understanding of what you’re doing.